patriciogonzalezvivo/comfyui_glslnodes/README.md

 # GLSL Nodes for ComfyUI

-This nodes add support for GLSL shaders for image editing following patterns compatible with [GlslViewer](https://github.com/patriciogonzalezvivo/glslViewer), [Glsl-Pipeline](https://github.com/patriciogonzalezvivo/glsl-pipeline/) and [GlslCanvas](https://marketplace.visualstudio.com/items?itemName=circledev.glsl-canvas)
+This nodes add support for GLSL shaders for image editing following patterns compatible with [GlslViewer](https://github.com/patriciogonzalezvivo/glslViewer), [Glsl-Pipeline](https://github.com/patriciogonzalezvivo/glsl-pipeline/) and [GlslCanvas](https://marketplace.visualstudio.com/items?itemName=circledev.glsl-canvas).

+It contain support for [LYGIA Shader Library](https://lygia.xyz/) by resolving the `#include` directives from [LYGIA's Server](https://lygia.xyz/)

 With the following specs for: